 3. Copper Cow Coffee

-It can be challenging to make coffee sound exciting when competing against hundreds of innovative tech startups.
-Copper Cow Coffee used its pitch deck to showcase its potential and display innovation in a market that has minimally advanced over the last several decades.
+It can be challenging to make coffee sound exciting when competing for capital against innovative tech startups.
+Copper Cow Coffee’s pitch deck shows how it will innovate a market that has minimally advanced over the last several decades.

 Why It’s An Awesome Pitch Deck

-Unlike others on this list, the founders didn’t use complex graphs and charts to present information.
-Instead, they showcased the opportunity in a way that even a kindergartener could understand.
-Many brands would use line graphs and bar charts to display the market size, but Copper Cow used only a few words, “32 billion – American Coffee Industry.”
+Unlike other decks on this list, the founders didn’t use complex graphs and charts to present information.
+Instead, they showcased the opportunity in a way that even a kindergarten student could understand.
+For example, the team used a few words to describe market size, not bar charts and line graphs.
+With the statement, “32 billion – American Coffee Industry,” anyone could quickly visualize how large the market is.

-You might argue that this pitch deck is too minimal.
+Some would debate that Copper Cow’s pitch deck is too minimal.
 However, when pitching an idea, you want the audience to pay attention to the presenter, not the slides.
-With a minimal approach, audiences can quickly grasp the concept without redirecting their attention to reading long paragraphs of text or unpacking complex data presented in charts and graphs.
+Copper Cow used a minimal approach so audiences could grasp the concept of each slide without needing long text explanations.

 Did Copper Cow Raise Funding?